 An appliance bursts into flames.
 Your first thought will be to throw water on it.
 However, you should never put water on an electrical fire.

 Adding water to the fire can result in a nasty shock or serious injury.
-Plus, any water spreading and conducting electricity can also set other flammable items ablaze.
+Plus, any water that spreads and conducts electricity can also set other flammable items ablaze.

 Keep a small extinguisher under the sink, in the shed or at the back of a cupboard for emergencies.
 They can be picked up from most hardware stores for under $50.
 Call the fire brigade immediately if the fire cannot be controlled quickly.

-Implementing electrical safety is crucial.
+Implementing electrical safety is crucial to avoid electrical hazards.
 Even around the home.
-Having the right equipment and mindset can go a long way to ensuring health and well-being.
-A few simple safeguards can significantly reduce the risks of electrical hazards, which should take a weight off of your mind and help return you to that carefree, relaxed lifestyle.
+Having suitable electrical equipment and the right mindset can go a long way to ensuring health and well-being.
+A few simple safeguards can significantly reduce the risks of electrical hazards, which should take a load off your mind and help return you to that carefree, relaxed lifestyle.

 For power point installation, new wiring and general inspections, contact Metropolitan Electrical Contractors.
-We’re available 24/7 and can even be at your door within the hour when dealing with emergencies*.
+We’re available 24/7* and can even be at your door within the hour*, especially when dealing with emergencies.